jeremiah-c-leary/hdl-component-manager/docs/source/scenarios/scenario_4.rst

 #.
 Project A merges the changes from the backup to the installed version manually
 #.
 Project A commits changes locally
 #.
 Project A publishes version 1.2.0 of the updated component to the component directory.
-#.
-Project A installs version 1.2.0 and commits

 These are the commands